 Aparigraha (non-possessiveness, non-greed)

-In Aparigraha, we choose not to become envious of what another person possesses, or even what their title is in life.
-We limit our comparing of self to others, finding contentment and acceptance with our own life and possessions.
-Practice letting go of attachments to things such as grudges, materialistic goods, and harmful substances.
+In Aparigraha, we choose to not become envious of what another person possesses, or even what their title is in life.
+We limit our comparing of ourself to others and find contentment/acceptance with our own life and possessions.
+Here we practice letting go of attachments to things such as grudges, materialistic goods, and harmful substances.

 2. Niyamas (Self Observations)